bhrott/shura-js/README.md

 Ok, if all of this is valid, pass the data to databse.

-Buuuut, if advanced user sends:
+Buuuut, if a matrix hacker attacks your api directly sending:
 ```json
 {
     "name": "Ben-hur Santos Ott",